$\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras

 \subsection{Binary case}

 Let us give some important definitions for our consideration.
-The definition of the transposed Poisson algebras was given in a paper by Bai, Bai, Guo, and Wu \cite{bai20}.
+The definition of the transposed Poisson algebra was given in a paper of Bai, Bai, Guo and Wu \cite{bai20}.
 The definition of $\frac{1}{2}$-derivations as a particular case of $\delta$-derivations was given in a paper of Filippov \cite{fil1}.